Together with traditional folk games, Vietnamese folk arts have taken an important role in preserving and promoting Vietnamese cultural identity.

 Quan Ho or Alternate singing is a Vietnamese folk music style has origins in Bac Ninh and Bac Giang in particular and in Red River Delta in general.
 The Quan Ho is often performed in spring festivals that follow the celebration of Tết such as Lim festival or festivals of Quan Ho villages…

 The singing is between groups of female singers and male singers issuing musical challenges and responses.
-There is no official source of Quan Ho birth but it is believed that the oldest songs of this art is dated back to late 16th century.
-The lyrics are mostly about young love, the sentimental desire of young adults and feelings for each others.
+There is no official source of Quan Ho birth but it is believed that the oldest songs of this art are dated back to late 16th century.
+The lyrics are mostly about young love, the sentimental desire of young adults and feelings for each other.
 The singers are called liền anh to male singers, and liền chị to female singers.
-Male groups and female groups from different villages take turn to sing.
+Male groups and female groups from different villages take turns to sing.
 In general, an initial “challenge phrase” (câu ra) from the known body of songs is sung by a pair of female singers, following which a pair of male singers will respond by selecting and singing a “matching phrase” (câu đối), which must repeat the melody of the challenge phrase.
 Compared to Ca Tru which only has 56 forms, the number of different melody variations in Quan ho is 213 with more than 400 songs that are written down in score form, and many more that aren’t.

 Ca Tru Singing

 There is a story of a north Viet woman named Ả Đào who created this genre and charmed the enemy with her voice, thus this genre other name was “Hát Ả Đào” (Miss Ả Dao’s singing).
 Another story claims another musician named Đào Thi who was loved by the Lý Dynasty imperial court.
-And since her time, a ca trù singers was referred as “Đào nương” (“nương” means “lady”).
+And since her time, a ca trù singers was referred to as “Đào nương” (“nương” means “lady”).

-Ca Tru singing has its origins in North Vietnam and was flourishing during 15th century.
+Ca Tru singing has its origins in North Vietnam and was flourishing during the 15th century.
 Ca Tru is a unique chamber music genre with its performing space, musical instruments and distinct style of poetry.
 There are up to 56 forms of melodies called thể cách.
 Singers have to spend a long time to follow and master these techniques.

 A Ca Tru performance is involved by at least 3 people: